 My pesto sweet potato gnocchi lunch at Scheckter’s – delicious!

 At Scheckter’s Raw the goal is to serve innovative, healthy, tasty food, and they do just that!
-It’s simply better for you and for the environment, and it tastes darn good.
+Their fun foods are better for you and for the environment, and they taste darn good.
 One of their best offerings is their very innovative and tasty drinks – juices, smoothies, and hot drinks – making good use of spices and dates.
+Scheckter’s is one of my favourite cafes in Sea Point!

 Based in Observatory and on Kloof street, Nourish’d is a plant-based cafe with a focus on zero waste.
 Not only do they make delicious smoothies, juices, and meals; they also ensure that their produce is almost entirely locally sourced, plastic-free, and recycled afterwards.